Ahom people: Language

 The Ahoms today use the Assamese language after the traditional language, the Ahom language, fell into complete disuse.
 The Ahom language, a member of the Tai branch of the Kra–Dai languages is now dead, with its tone system completely lost.
 Nevertheless, it is being revived by some Tai Ahom organisations.

-Starting in the late 20th and continuing into the early 21st century, there has been renewed interest among the Ahoms in their culture and language leading to increased study and attempts at revival.
+From the latter part of the 20th century through the early 21st century, there has been a resurgence of interest among the Ahoms in their culture and language, resulting in heightened scholarly focus and efforts towards revival.
 The 1901 census of India enumerated approximately 179,000 people identifying as Ahom.
 The latest available census records slightly over 2 million Ahom individuals, however, estimates of the total number of people descended from the original Tai-Ahom settlers are as high as eight million.
 The Ahom script also finds a place in the Unicode Consortium and the script declared the topmost in the South-East Asia category.

 Ahom people today

 Ahom people today are categorised in the other backward classes (OBC) caste category; there is longstanding discussion and demand for Scheduled Tribe status.
 The term "ethnic Assamese" is now associated by the Indian government with the various indigenous Assamese people.
 According to Anthony Van Nostrand Diller, possibly eight million speakers of Assamese can claim genetic descent from the Ahoms.
-However, historian Yasmin Saikia argues that in pre-colonial times, the Ahoms were not an ethnic community, but were a relatively open status group.
-Any community coming into the socio-economic fold of the Ahom state could claim the Ahom status with active consent of the king.
+Historian Yasmin Saikia contends that during pre-colonial eras, the Ahoms didn't constitute an ethnic community; instead, they formed a relatively inclusive social group.
+Any group entering the socio-economic framework of the Ahom state could acquire Ahom status, subject to the explicit approval of the king.